 AerLift is a joint venture in which we have a 39% interest.
 We provide asset and lease management, insurance management and cash management services to AerLift for a fee.
-As of December 31, 2018 and 2017, we guaranteed debt of \$88.3 million and \$104.9 million, respectively, for AerLift.
+As of December 31, 2019 and 2018, we guaranteed debt of \$68.9 million and \$88.3 million, respectively, for AerLift.
 Other than the debt for which we act as a guarantor, the debt obligations of AerLift are non-recourse to us.

-As of December 31, 2018, AerLift owned four widebody aircraft.
+As of December 31, 2019, AerLift owned four aircraft.